Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 On the Petit Train| ©Pablo C.M

-• From 1 April to 31 October: Same timetable except for the last departure, which is at 5.50pm.
+• From 1 April to 31 October: The same timetable except for the last departure, which takes place at 17:50.

 Visiting the Gardens of Versailles| ©Dennis Jarvis